Getting into a new MMORPG is exciting, but it also takes a lot of work.

 destiny 2 best solo class titan

 Much like Warframe, Destiny 2 is mainly classified as a looter-shooter.
-However, it also has lots of MMORPG elements as well.
+However, it also has lots of MMORPG elements.

-Destiny 2 is the perfect game for casual MMO players as it has fun FPS combat with plenty of guns, gear, armor to grind while completing weekly events, and dungeons to explore.
+Destiny 2 is the perfect game for casual MMO players as it has fun FPS combat with plenty of guns, gear, and armor to grind while completing weekly events and dungeons to explore.

 Bungie has already outlined a content plan for Destiny 2 until 2022.